Baba Freeman Reston, Virginia, collection C0267

 Restrictions on Use

 There are no restrictions on personal use.
-Permission to publish material from Baba Freeman Reston, Virginia, collection must be obtained from Special Collections Research Center, George Mason University Libraries.
+Permission to publish material from the Baba Freeman Reston, Virginia, collection must be obtained from the Special Collections Research Center, George Mason University Libraries.

-Special Collections Research Center holds many other collections on the history of Reston, Virginia.
+Special Collections and Archives holds many other collections on the history of Reston, Virginia.

-Baba Freeman Reston, Virginia, collection #C0267, Special Collections Research Center, George Mason University Libraries.
+Baba Freeman Reston, Virginia, C0267, Special Collections and Archives, George Mason University Libraries.

 Donated by Baba Freeman before 2008.